csiu/coursework-stat545/homework/hw05-hygiene.md

 |141 |Burundi          |Africa    |2007 |49.58   |8390505  |430.0706916 |26.9761762604832 |
 |142 |Congo, Dem.
 Rep. |Africa    |2007 |46.462  |64606759 |277.5518587 |15.433412404393  |

 The table shows the top and bottom 5 countries in accordance to our new measure of wealth.
+Norway, Kuwait, and Singapore remains the top 3.
+Iceland (replacing United States) is the new 4th place.
+Ireland stays at 5th.
+The bottom 4 country remains the same, but the 5th poorest is now Niger (in place of Guinea-Bissau).

+> I always wanted to do some mapping with R... and here is the perfect chance to do so!!

+To get spatial perspective, we plot `wealth2` on a map.

 ```r